spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 </details>

-After this, the customer should see the success page.
+After this, the customer should be redirected to the success page or in case of a failure to an error page.

 Some remarks:
 - When the customer reloads the summary page, which renders `PaymentElements`, you can either prevent the second request to initiate the `preOrder Payment` on your end already by e.g. checking if relevant data has changed.